AnswerDotAI/cosette/README.md

 chat('What color is it?')
 ```

-The puppy has a white coat with brown markings, particularly on its ears
+The puppy has a predominantly white coat with light brown patches,
-and around its eyes.
+particularly around its ears and eyes.
+This coloration is commonly seen
+in certain breeds, such as the Cavalier King Charles Spaniel.

 <details>

-- id: chatcmpl-9R78AX9aTGYR35XZUXWGx5LC666s7
+- id: chatcmpl-9R8Vwtlu6aDEGQ8O7bZFk8rfT9FGL
 - choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-  message=ChatCompletionMessage(content=‘The puppy has a white coat with
+  message=ChatCompletionMessage(content=‘The puppy has a predominantly
-  brown markings, particularly on its ears and around its eyes.’,
+  white coat with light brown patches, particularly around its ears and
+  eyes.
+This coloration is commonly seen in certain breeds, such as the
-  role=‘assistant’, function_call=None, tool_calls=None))\]
+  Cavalier King Charles Spaniel.’, role=‘assistant’, function_call=None,
+  tool_calls=None))\]
-- created: 1716249294
+- created: 1716254612
 - model: gpt-4o-2024-05-13
 - object: chat.completion
 - system_fingerprint: fp_927397958d
-- usage: CompletionUsage(completion_tokens=19, prompt_tokens=377,
+- usage: CompletionUsage(completion_tokens=38, prompt_tokens=393,
-  total_tokens=396)
+  total_tokens=431)

 </details>